RachelSa/regenerating-dinosaurs/README.md

 ### Description

 Heroku Scheduler is a free Heroku add-on that runs tasks at specific intervals.
-Tasks can be run daily, hourly, or every ten minutes with the Scheduler.
-Daily tasks are set to run at a specified UTC time.
+Tasks can be run daily, hourly, or every ten minutes with Scheduler.

 Through Heroku's admin dashboard, Scheduler can be added to an app, and tasks can be scheduled.
-This tutorial shows how to create a new Heroku project and add the Scheduler.
+This tutorial shows how to create a new Heroku project and add Scheduler.

 ### Intended Audience